Provence: Legendary Light, Wind, and Wine

-Rick: I was thinking oboes and you’ve got French Horns.
-Ha ha.
+Rick: I was thinking oboes and you've got French horns!

 Aix-en-Provence is the historic capital of the region.
 For a tourist, Aix is delightfully free of must-see museums or ancient ruins.
 It's simply a wealthy town — its people known for living well and looking good.
 Aix's university gives the city a youthful energy.

 Aix thrived thanks to its aristocratic population.
-But when the Revolution came — and the bust of the king on the city hall was replaced by …a Lady of the Republic — suddenly it became dangerous to be an aristocrat.
-The wealthy fled the city and Aix slumbered through most of the 1800s.
-But today, once again it’s resumed its trendy ways.
+But when the Revolution came — and the bust of the king on the city hall was replaced by Marianne, the Lady of the Republic — suddenly it became dangerous to be an aristocrat.
+The wealthy fled the city, and Aix slumbered through most of the 1800s.
+But today, once again, it's resumed its trendy ways.

 In Aix's old town, inviting pedestrian streets hum with activity.
 Towns are particularly lively on market days.
 Good guidebooks list market days and travelers who plan well enjoy the most vivid experience.
 Aix's farmer's market is a classic Provençal scene — rustic farmers selling fresh produce under the shade of graceful plane trees.

 Sabine: Freshness is everything in the Provençal cooking.
-Here’s your garlic, essential to Provençal cuisine.
-You can’t cook without it.
+Here's your garlic, essential to Provençal cuisine.
+Can't cook without it.

 Rick: No way.